drvinceknight/drvinceknight.github.com/src/md/tch/main.md

 Whilst these approaches are not traditional they constitute evidence based practice [2, 3, 4, 6] and I hope that one day they will in fact be traditional.

-If there is any doubt as to the effectiveness of active learning approaches, for example [7].
-Inciting curiosity and engagement are still beneficial to the students' learning.
+There might be some doubt as to the effectiveness of active learning approaches: for example [7] is a paper where no specific effectiveness of active learning was found in a particular class.
+Inciting curiosity and engagement are still known to be beneficial to students' learning.
 Indeed in [8] the greatest predictors of academic performance are identified not as general intelligence [9], but personality factors such as conscientiousness and openness.
 Thus my main role and indeed responsibility is to help students gain an interest and enthusiasm for the subject.
 This is something I continuously strive to get better at.

 Furthermore, I am conscious that some students would feel excluded by my approaches.
 Indeed: a lifetime of education in passive learning environments